hyperledger/fabric/docs/source/samples.rst

   curl -sSL https://goo.gl/fMh2s3 | bash

+You can find out the same script under ``fabric-samples/scripts/fabric-preload.sh``.

 .. note:: If you get an error running the above curl command, you may
           have too old a version of curl.
 Please visit the :doc:`prereqs` page for additional information on where to